 - 2 tablespoons olive oil

-- 1 cup cooked Rancho Gordo Midnight Black beans or Ayocote Negro
+- 1 cup cooked, drained Rancho Gordo Midnight Black, Ayocote Negro, or Santanero Negro Delgado beans

 - 1/4 cup loosely packed fresh epazote, chopped